Daktari Bush School, Limpopo

 The Outreach Program

 Our work doesn’t stop at DAKTARI’s gate.
 We go into the local villages weekly to provide environmental education opportunities to children at the high schools.
 We also sponsor and implement community improvement projects like building dustbins or planting trees.
-When the children are busy writing their exams, we host a Job Hunting Program where local unemployed youths gain the skills they need to find a job.
+When the children are busy writing their exams.

 Through DAKTARI’s programs we have reached more than 4,000 children in 13 years, cared for hundreds of animals, and helped dozens of youth get employed.
 If you want to become involved with DAKTARI’s work, consider becoming a volunteer